How Does Wikipedia Make Money? And How Much Does it Make?

 You can think of the endowment fund as reserves.
 It allows the Foundation to be able to dip into savings in the event of financial difficulties.

-Given the constant increase in the costs of running Wikipedia, currently, the endowment fund would be able to cover the cost of running Wikipedia for one year, in the event that no other funding streams were available.
+Given the constant increase in the costs of running Wikipedia, currently, the endowment fund would be able to cover the cost of running Wikipedia for one year in the event that no other funding streams were available, in accordance with the recommendations from the Wikimedia Foundation Board of Trustees.

 How Does Wikipedia Make Money?
 Final Thoughts